besser435/TEAW-Website/README.md

 # TEAW-Website

-## Git Info
+## Git guidelines
 There are two branches, `prod` and `dev`.
 The default is `dev`, and where any changes should be made.

-Currently since we are in the dev phase, any changes made to dev will cause the GH Action to be ran, updating the site with whatever is on the repo.

-In the future, changes will be deployed by bring changes over from dev (or some other branch) to prod using a pull request.
+In the future, changes will be deployed by bringing changes over from dev (or some other branch) to prod using a pull request.
-Only once approved, will the PR be merged, and the new changes deployed.
-This will help with security to ensure someone doesnt RCE me, and to ensure the website is kept clean and functional.
+Only once approved, will the PR be merged, and the new changes deployed using a GH webhook.

+Before submitting a PR, run the VS Code task to generate the requirements.txt file for pip.

+## Starting a development server
+To start a local version of the website for testing/development, run the `teaw_webserver.py` file, or in VS Code, go to Terminal > Run Task > Start Development Server.
+This will start Flask in debug mode, with the logger set to the DEBUG level.
+This will also enable Flask's debug mode.
+For any changes to show up on the website, the process must be restarted.

+> [!NOTE]
+> In order for the server and API to work, the SQLite DBs will need to contain information.
+By default, there is some data in them.
+The data will not be updated unless the `db_updater.py` and `stats_updater.py` processes are started, but thats not needed for development.

+## Starting a production server
+To deploy the server, run the `run_prod.sh` script with Bash.
+This will take the Flask `app` variable inside the `teaw_webserver` script, and start it with Gunicorn.
+Note that this disables any debugging features, and can only be ran on Linux.

+The `db_updater.py` and `stats_updater.py` processes need to be started, so the databases are updated.
+It is best to use [tmux](https://github.com/tmux/tmux?tab=readme-ov-file#welcome-to-tmux) to open and keep running the DB updaters and the webserver.
+In the future there will be a Bash script to automatically destroy an existing tmux session, and create new ones which contain the required processes.

+(yes I know tmux is not a proper process management tool, but it works well)